 Your Oral Testimony

 Before your hearing, you should practice going over all the facts you want to describe.
 You should also review any documents or other evidence that may help prove those facts.
 At your hearing, you will be required to tell your story and identify any documents that relate to your experience of the discrimination.
-You will not be able to read from notes.
+You will not be able to read from notes when giving your oral testimony as a witness.
 Make sure that you review all the documents and that you are prepared to explain how they relate to the events that occurred.

-If the Tribunal has instructed you by way of a CAD to ensure that your witness statements be written with sufficient detail to allow them to be adopted as evidence-in-chief, the HRTO adjudicator hearing your matter may accept the contents of your witness statement as your evidence instead of requiring you to testify orally at the hearing.
-You will still be subject to questions from the other parties, known as cross-examination, as well as questions from the adjudicator.
+If the Tribunal has instructed you by way of a CAD to ensure that your witness statements be written with sufficient detail to allow them to be adopted as evidence-in-chief, the HRTO adjudicator may accept your witness statement as your evidence instead of requiring you to testify orally at the hearing.
+You still can be asked questions from the other parties, known as cross-examination, as well as questions from the adjudicator.

 Questions for Witnesses

-As discussed above, you will have the opportunity to question your own witnesses and to cross-examine the witnesses called by other parties at the hearing.
+You will have the opportunity to question your own witnesses and to cross-examine the witnesses called by other parties at the hearing.
 You should prepare lists of questions ahead of time for each of your own witnesses and to use in cross-examining the other side’s witnesses.
-It will help you to make notes beside each question setting out what you expect your witnesses to say.
+It will help you to make notes beside each question, setting out what you expect your witnesses to say.

 Closing Statement or Submissions